adonisjs/legacy-docs/3.0/views.md

 ## Referencing Views

-Views are referenced using the view file name.
-You are not required to enter the complete path or the extension of a view.
+Views are referenced using the view file name without the base path and the extension.

 Let's take the following examples: